grahamzemel/grahamzemel/README.md

 - :telescope: I’m studying mobile and web development, and currently working on web application pen-testing and automation programs.

-- :seedling: Exploring writing, [blogging in particlular](https://grahamzemel.medium.com/), creating [blogging sites](https://grayarea.grahamzemel.com/), and [automated hacking scripts](https://github.com/grahamzemel/WebHeckScanner)
+- :seedling: Exploring writing, [blogging in particlular](https://grahamzemel.medium.com/), creating [blogging sites](https://grayarea.grahamzemel.com/), and [automated bot / hacking scripts](https://github.com/grahamzemel/WebHeckScanner)

 - :zap: In my free time, I hunt for bugs on HackerOne, and read a lot about new topics in the ever-evolving world of technology.